xuankimtran/docs-1/pages/katalon-studio/docs/ks-install-macOS-windows.md

       > **Notes**
       >
-      > For Windows users, if you are extracting Katalon Studio outside of the `C:\Users\<username>` folder, make sure the current user have the Read/Write permission for Katalon Studio package or to run the software with Administrator privilege.
+      > For Windows users, if you are extracting Katalon Studio outside of the `C:\Users\<username>` folder, make sure the current user has the Read/Write permission for Katalon Studio package or runs the software with administrator privileges.

 2. To start Katalon Studio, double-click on the **katalon.exe** file.